bsc-s2/mysql-devops/README.md

 -   Backup binlog from an active mysql instance.
     Binlog may contains more events than it is in the data backup.

--   Pack backup dir into a `tar.gz` package.
+-   Pack backup dir into a `tgz.des3` package with des3 encryption.

--   Calculate checksum of the `tar.gz`.
+-   Calculate checksum of the `tgz.des3`.

 -   Upload it to a aws-s3 compatible storage service, if s3 account is provided in conf.

--   Removes backup dir but leaves `tar.gz` where it is.
+-   Removes temporary backup dir and file.

 ### Restore

+Normally restore is done in three main steps:

+-   Rebuild data dir.
+-   Setup replication, since the backup that is made from other instance may have different replication setup.
+-   Catchup binlog those are not in backup from other instances.

+`mysqlbackup.py` can do the first and third part.
+But setting up replication is related to upper level business logic.

+**syntax**:
+`mysqlbackup.py restore --conf-path conf.yaml [<other argument>]`

+An useful argument is `--clean-after-srestore`.
+It informs `mysqlbackup.py` to remove backup data if restore succeeds.

-To restore, it does following things:
+To restore, `mysqlbackup.py` does following things:

--   Download backup `tar.gz` from aws-s3 compatible storage service,
+-   Download backup `tgz.des3` from aws-s3 compatible storage service,
     if s3 account is provided.

 -   Check file checksum(sha1 is prefered) against the checksum recorded in meta of object in aws s3.

--   Unpack `tar.gz`.
+-   Unpack `tgz.des3`.

 -   Copies data back to where specified by the `my.cnf` from the backup.

 -   Starts mysql instance in **read-only** mode and applies binlog events from backup to this instance.

+-   Shuts it down.

+### Catchup binlog

+**syntax**:
+`mysqlbackup.py catchup_binlog --conf-path conf.yaml [<other argument>]`

--   Restarts mysql with a **temporary** `server-id`, and starts binlog replication to let it receive binlog events those created by itself but not in backup, from other instances.
+-   Starts mysql with a **temporary** `server-id`, and starts binlog replication to let it receive binlog events those created by itself but not in backup, from other instances in a port group.

 -   Shuts it down and leave it there as a **ready-to-use** mysql data directory.

+### Other arguments

+-   `--when no-data-dir`: executes(backup/restore/catchup_binlog) only when there is no data dir for the specified port.
+    If condition is not satisfied, exit normally.

+-   `--when stopped`: executes only when instance is stopped.
+    If condition is not satisfied, exit normally.

 ## How it works